neelraval08/exam/Exam/README.md

    <img src="img/Q1.png">

 2. **✅Sum of Elements in an Array**
-   Calculates the sum of elements in an array using a function.
+   Calculates the sum of elements in an array using a function.<br/>
    <img src="img/Q2.png">

 3. **✅Reverse Array and Sum**